 Here you can read what happens to your personal data in connection with a subscription to marketing information in accordance with Art.
 6 Para.
 1 letter b) of the GDPR.
 Your data will be stored for the duration of the information subscription, provided there are no further documentation obligations.

 To send marketing information by e-mail, you can register with your e-mail address.
-Your registration will be verified using the double opt-in procedure.
+Your registration will be verified using the double-opt-in procedure.
 We collect additional personal data to personalize our information.
 We also document the registration data in order to be able to trace the registration/confirmation or deregistration if required.
-We use the usage profile data for marketing information, the use of the account, or your role in the account to design information according to your needs and interests.
+We use the user profile data for marketing information, the use of the account, or your role in the account to design information according to your needs and interests.